NaviTrace: Evaluating Embodied Navigation of Vision-Language Models

 Abstract

 Vision–language models demonstrate unprecedented performance and generalization across a wide range of tasks and scenarios.
 Integrating these foundation models into robotic navigation systems opens pathways toward building general-purpose robots.
 Yet, evaluating these models’ navigation capabilities remains constrained by costly real-world trials, overly simplified simulations, and limited benchmarks.
-We introduce NaviTrace, a high-quality Visual Question Answering benchmark where a model receives an instruction and embodiment type (human, legged robot, wheeled robot, bicycle) and must output a 2D navigation trace in image space.
-Across 1000 scenarios and more than 3000 expert traces, we systematically evaluate seven state-of-the-art VLMs using a newly introduced semantic-aware trace score.
+We introduce NaviTrace, a high-quality Visual Question Answering benchmark where a model receives an instruction and embodiment type (human, legged robot, wheeled robot, bicycle) and must output a 2D navigation path in image space, which we call a trace.
+Across 1000 scenarios and more than 3000 expert traces, we systematically evaluate eight state-of-the-art VLMs using a newly introduced semantic-aware trace score.
 This metric combines Dynamic Time Warping distance, goal endpoint error, and embodiment-conditioned penalties derived from per-pixel semantics and correlates with human preferences.
 Our evaluation reveals consistent gap to human performance caused by poor spatial grounding and goal localization.
 NaviTrace establishes a scalable and reproducible benchmark for real-world robotic navigation.

 Video